sjoerd20/mProgProject/REPORT.md

 - Up- and downvote songs in the playlist
 - Be able to kick a user as a group creator

-It would alse have been nice to create a more beautiful UI with custom buttons and/or backgrounds to make the user feel more welcome.
+It would also have been nice to create a more beautiful UI with custom buttons and/or backgrounds to make the user feel more welcome.